We've All Been There: Background

-After The Calling had released their second album II (2004), bandmate Aaron Kamin had amicably decided to work on separate projects with Band being left to do "pretty much everything on my own".
+After The Calling had released their second album Two (2004), bandmate Aaron Kamin had amicably decided to work on separate projects with Band being left to do "pretty much everything on my own".
 This caused Band to put The Calling on hiatus and venture into a solo career.
 Soon afterward, the vocalist had signed a deal with Geffen Records to record a solo album.

 Recording took place over a two-year period, eventually encompassing five co-producers, primarily including John Fields (Switchfoot), Daniel Damico and engineer Tal Herzberg, with Chuck Reed and Matt Serletic also working on tracks.
 Several session musicians were brought in to play on the record alongside Band, who himself contributed guitar and bass.
 Musicians such as Abe Laboriel Jr. (drums), Jamie Muhoberac (keyboards) and Tim Pierce (guitar) were also drafted in.
 Paul Buckmaster (Elton John) contributed string arrangements to several tracks, while Chris Lord-Alge mixed the album, having previously done so with The Calling.